 If the district is unable to obtain a parent's consent, the district may use mediation procedures to obtain a parent's consent or request a due process hearing asking the administrative law judge to override the parent's refusal to consent to an evaluation or reevaluation.
 The district may not request a due process hearing to override a parent's refusal to consent to initial special education services.
-The district may not use mediation or due process procedures to override a parent's refusal to consent to an evaluation or reevaluation or reevaluation or reevaluation or reevaluation or reevaluation or neevaluation or due process procedures to override a parent's refusal to consent to an evaluation or reevaluation if the student is homeschooled or enrolled in a private school.
+The district may not use mediation or due process procedures to override a parent's refusal to consent to an evaluation or reevaluation if the student is homeschooled or enrolled in a private school.

-42. B. Revocation of Consent
+B. Revocation of Consent